MCP Servers

 Conclusion

-The Google Search Console MCP ecosystem has matured significantly in 2025.
+The Google Search Console MCP ecosystem has exploded in 2026, growing from six implementations to over 20 active projects on GitHub.
 For developers who want maximum control and don't mind setup complexity, open-source options like ahonn/mcp-server-gsc and AminForou/mcp-gsc offer powerful capabilities.

 For everyone else—especially those who've fought with spawn npx ENOENT errors or OAuth credential management—hosted solutions eliminate the friction entirely.